1. Home

 • Wait then check: Wait a few hours, then you can check the water temperature at a faucet with a thermometer.

-If you’re considering more ways to save energy at home, you can use Palmetto’s home energy advisor.
-You can also learn more about home solar panels and get a solar estimate for your home with our solar savings calculator.
+If you’re interested in more ways to save energy (and money) at home, download the new Palmetto app or explore Palmetto’s Savings Maximizer.
+You can also learn more about home solar panels and get a solar estimate for your home with our solar savings tool.

 See what home electrification can do for you: